Skip to contents

 Data set: trees

-Both the graphical analysis of the standardised residuals and p-values less than conf.level in the Anderson-Darling normality test and the Shapiro-Wilk test of the standardised residuals suggest that the condition of normally distributed residuals of the regression model is not met.
-Furthermore the linear regression model explains only 24% of the total variance of the dependent variables “Height” of the cherry trees.
-The user might consider other regression models.
-These further tests are not provided by visstat().
+Both the graphical analysis of the standardised residuals and pp-values greater than 11 -conf.level in the Anderson-Darling and Shapiro-Wilk tests suggest that the assumption of normally distributed residuals is met.
+Furthermore, the linear regression model explains 93% of the total variance in the response variable Volume.

 counts_to_cases() transforms the contingency table HairEyeColor into data.frame named HairEyeColorDataFrame.